Choosing a care home

 Get in touch with one of our expert care advisors today.

-One of the biggest queries people have when considering live-in care is how carers are matched with clients and what happens if the pairing does not work.
+One of the biggest queries people have when considering live-in care in the UK is how carers are matched with clients and what happens if the pairing does not work.

 At Elder, we understand why this is such a high priority given that carer and client will be living in the same property and may spend considerable periods of time together, but this understanding this means we place an equally high priority on getting the match right – if not higher.